waugh/im_writing/README.md

 occurred, including the location in the source code if feasible.

 Probably I should include a closure construct.

+There should be constructs to build arrays or lists or both, and records.
+A record can be the same thing as a message, i. e. the content of a call leaving out the question of whom it is calling.
+So a record would include a verb and some keywords with arguments.
+Folling Van Roy and Oz/Mozart, we can say that a record without any keyword/argument pairs is the same thing as a symbol, which would be given as simply the verb.
+If we extend the idea of concrete record to include an idea of a pattern record, the essence of a method head, we need only distinguish mandatory keywords from optional ones.
+However, it is not my intent to put deep pattern matching in any of these langauges unless I find for some reason (yet unknown at the time of this writing) that they really can't work without it.

 When the actor language tries to call the functional language, arguments are checked to assure that they are acceptable to the functional language.